 - Some recumbent bikes have built-in interval training programs that will automatically slow down or increase pedal speed.
 If the one you are using does not have this option, try the workout manually.
 First do a quick five minute prep workout by using everything you got for 30 seconds and then recover for 30 seconds.
 Continue this approach for the next 20 minutes.

 Tips For Warm Up Cardio Exercises on a Treadmill

-Treadmill is probably the most popular equipment for cardio, and why wouldn’t it be?
+The treadmill is probably the most popular equipment for a cardio warm-up, and why wouldn’t it be?
 Cardio is much easier and can be done in various ways on a treadmill.
 If you’re looking to buy one for your home, here’s a good buying guide on Stuffoholics.
 Here are a few tips to know how to get a killer body with a good treadmill for home.

 - Wear appropriate clothing if you can.
 Sweatbands and wristbands help catch sweat.
 Using a treadmill is much easier when you wear a fitting T-shirt and shorts.

 - You need to stay hydrated, so make sure you have a water bottle filled with cold water and a towel to wipe out sweat.
 Listen to music if you want.

 - Don’t hop onto a treadmill and just start running!
 First, walk for three minutes and increase intensity in the last minute.
 Then jog for around three minutes.